I am a Mdewakanton Dakota rights activist with several

 showing due respect

 for his people's heritage in the Mille Lacs Lake area.
-And I also believe that the Mdewakanton Oyate

 have

-of the "Rum" River back to its
+of the "Rum" River to either its

-ancient and sacred Dakota name (Wakan), translated as Spirit.
 In respect to explaining the

-name-changing legal process, this
+official name-changing legal process, this

-the U.S. Governors' Interstate Indian Council, several national and internationally renowned
+Communities, Chief Leonard Wabasha, several national and internationally renowned

-American Indian activists, the Minnesota
+Indigenous activists, the Minnesota

-the United Nation's Secretariat of the Permanent
+Historical Society's Indian Advisory Committee, the United Nations Secretariat of the Permanent

 Forum On Indigenous Issues, Archbishop Harry Flynn, Bishop John Kinney, and by many other

-organizations and prominent individuals.
+organizations and prominent individuals..

 An open letter to Mille Lacs Kathio State Park planners: